lightvector/KataGo/docs/GraphSearch.md

 [Czech, Korus, and Kersting](https://arxiv.org/pdf/2012.11045.pdf) do a great job of fixing the problems and arriving at a sound algorithm based on this formulation, in spite of the challenges.
 However, there is an equivalent alternative way to approach MCTS from the perspective of *online policy learning*.
 In this alternative formulation, as we will see, generalization to graphs is relatively natural.
 It turns out we still arrive at a similar final algorithm as Czech et. al., but we can derive from basic principles _why_ the algorithm needs to work that way.
 If we're willing to concede some low-level optimizations, the resulting code is also much simpler.

 Note that for this document we will mostly be disregarding what to do when actual cycles in the graph are also possible.
 The handling necessary will vary depending on the particular rules of the game (e.g. 3rd-time repetition, 'superko' rule, etc).
 This means that for games with actual cycles, in practice there may need to be significant additional work to handle them correctly.
 Here we won't address those details, we'll just focus on the core concept of how to make MCTS work.
+(Although, see also the [addendum](#addendum-2024-03-10---handling-cycles) with a link to a doc with some rough thoughts on handling cycles.)

 ## The Usual Formulation of MCTS - A Tree of Running Stats